chirs241097/lightsd/README.md

 # To-do
  - Less segmentation faults (already eliminated in my daily usage)
  - Less data races (???)
- - Input sanitation (partially)
+ - Input sanitation (partially done)
  - Actual, _real_ logging: not printf'ing to `stdout`. (probably done)
  - More commands: disabling auto adjustment, set absolute brightness etc. (done)
- - Change configuration format so that one can control something other than screen backlight and keyboard backlight? (does anybody actually use it?)
+ - Change configuration format so that one can control something other than screen backlight and keyboard backlight? (will anybody actually use it?)
- - auto orientation using accelerometer? (otherwise my `Sensor` class is a waste)
+ - auto orientation using accelerometer? (otherwise my `Sensor` class is a waste /s)
  - hogging cpu and battery? (oh no)
  - triggers custom scripts? (detonate your computer once the reading reaches a certain value?)